cosmos/cosmos-sdk/docs/spec/slashing/README.md

 first outlined in the [Cosmos Whitepaper](https://cosmos.network/about/whitepaper) in June 2016.

-The slashing module enables Cosmos SDK-based blockchains to disincentivize any attributable action by a protocol-recognized actor with value at staking by penalizing them ("slashing").
+The slashing module enables Cosmos SDK-based blockchains to disincentivize any attributable action by a protocol-recognized actor with value at stake by penalizing them ("slashing").

 Penalties may include, but are not limited to:
-- Burning some amount of their staking
+- Burning some amount of their stake
 - Removing their ability to vote on future blocks for a period of time.

 This module will be used by the Cosmos Hub, the first hub in the Cosmos ecosystem.